 British Government Declares Willingness To Launch Nuclear War

-April 24, 2017 (EIRNS)—Her Majesty’s UK Government is prepared to launch a first strike with nuclear weapons under undeclared circumstances, Defense Minister Sir Michael Fallon stated emphatically today on BBC Radio 4’s "Today" program.
+April 24, 2017 (EIRNS)—Her Majesty’s U.K. Government is prepared to launch a first strike with nuclear weapons under undeclared circumstances, Defense Minister Sir Michael Fallon stated emphatically today on BBC Radio 4’s "Today" program.

 "In the most extreme circumstances, we have made it very clear that you can’t rule out the use of nuclear weapons as a first strike," Fallon declared.
 He refused to say under what conditions Great Britain would carry out a first strike, because to do so would "make the deterrent less credible."
 This, in the context of emphasizing the importance of the UK maintaining its nuclear arsenal and submarine.